LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Evaluation Design

 \subsection{Extending Fitts' Law to 3D Environment}

-Fitts' Law predicts a cursor's movement time to a target based on the target's distance and size.
-Clark~\etal extended this to 3D virtual environments, where participants used a controller to move a virtual object to targets at different 3D coordinates and sizes~\cite{fitts_3d}.
-They developed a model for predicting movement time based on these factors and compared it to the original Fitts' Law and other previous works of similar 3D extensions~\cite{fitts_original, fitts_murata_iwase, fitts_cha_myung, fitts_machuca}.
-For our validation, we replicated this experiment in a within-subjects design with the following procedure (also shown in Fig.~\ref{fig:fitts-3d-exp-procedure}):
+Fitts' Law is a model that predicts movement time to a target based on its distance and size.
+Clark~\etal extended this law to 3D virtual environments by having participants move a virtual object to targets of varying sizes and 3D positions.
+They also compared their model with the original Fitts' Law and other previous works of similar 3D extensions~\cite{fitts_original, fitts_murata_iwase, fitts_cha_myung, fitts_machuca}.
+We replicated the experiment in a within-subjects design with the following procedure (also shown in Fig.~\ref{fig:fitts-3d-exp-procedure}):